 After three weeks of hanging out in Ubud, Canggu and Uluwatu, I headed over to the Gili Islands.
 Our first stop was the magical island of Gili Air, and because it was off-season, we basically had the whole island to myself.
 Here, I stayed at one of the gorgeous Slow Private Pool Villas, which turned out to be my favorite accommodation of the trip.
 We then hopped over to Gili Trawangan where I got to swim with turtles for the very time!

 After the Gili Islands, I headed over to Lombok, which felt like Bali before its rise in tourism.
-I spent my days exploring little villages by scooter, surfing on pristine, untouched beaches, chasing waterfalls and enjoying being away from the touristic side of Bali.
+I spent my days exploring little villages by electric scooter, surfing on pristine, untouched beaches, chasing waterfalls and enjoying being away from the touristic side of Bali.

 STOP 2: NEW ZEALAND